The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn

 Our measurement implies two potential scenarios: either all quasars discovered so far at $z\sim 6$ and M1450<-25 are jetted (and most of these jets have not been detected yet) or a substantial fraction of jetted quasars in this redshift-magnitude regime have eluded quasar searches so far, perhaps due to obscuration.
 Severe systematics that can affect our measurement of quasar space density are discussed in this paper.

-J202040-621509, ($z=5.7$) is a BAL quasar.
-Through four consecutive eRASS observations and an additional Chandra pointing, we provide substantial evidence for an extreme X-ray dimming event (a factor $\geq 13$ in X-ray flux).
-Potential dimming scenarios are nuclear obscuration or disk dominated quasar SEDs in strongly outflowing quasars with rapidly accreting black holes.
+J202040-621509, ($z=5.7$) is an $R=10$ BAL quasar.
+Through four consecutive eRASS observations and an additional \textit{Chandra} pointing, we provide substantial evidence for an extreme X-ray dimming event (a factor $\geq 13$ in X-ray flux).
+Potential dimming scenarios are nuclear obscuration or disk-dominated quasar SEDs in strongly outflowing quasars with rapidly accreting black holes.
 We conclude, however, that increased X-ray counting statistics and simultaneous UV monitoring will be required to draw clearer conclusions on this dimming event.